-A mechanism with four links is known as simple mechanism, and the mechanism with more than four links is known as compound mechanism.
+A mechanism with four links is known as a simple mechanism, and the mechanism with more than four links is known as a compound mechanism.
 When a mechanism is required to transmit power or to do some particular type of work, it then becomes a machine.
 In such cases, the various links or elements have to be designed to withstand the forces (both static and kinetic) safely.

 A little consideration will show that a mechanism may be regarded as a machine in which each part is reduced to the simplest form to transmit the required motion.